cseanburns/personal_knowledge_mgmt/src/5d-library-sources-part-2.md

 Each of these subject areas includes access to many journal titles, and therefore, many journal articles.
-*JSTOR* has long focused on back issues of journals, but in recent years has made moves to include current literature and open access content (this is content that is freely available).
+*JSTOR* has long focused on back issues of journals, but in recent years has made moves to include current literature and open access content (this is content that is freely available outside a library's subscriptions).
 The content in *JSTOR* is high quality, peer-reviewed work, which makes *JSTOR* a great place to gather documents on a topic that you want to research in-depth.
-My **"open source" and google** query for Images returns 26 results.
+My **"open source" and google** query for Images returns 49 results.

 <figure>
 <img src="images/10-image-9.png"